patrickfatrick/taskmastr/README.md

 _features:_
 - Username/Password authentication.
+- Email notifications when assigning a task a due date.
 - Remember me to store your session for up to 30 days.
 - Delete, reorder, and rename tasks or lists.
 - 5-second undo when deleting a task or list.